spcourse/populations-oo/population/contents.md

 ![](umls/oo-phase6.png){: width="100%"}

 Note that we chose to make being alive or not to be a property of `Creature`, not just of `Fox`.
-This is because we know that soon we want rabbits to also be able to die, so we might as well make being alive or not a property of all creatures.
+This is because we know that in a future phase rabbits can also die, so we might as well make being alive or not a property of all creatures.
 Hunger, on the other hand is modelled as a property of only foxes as, at least for now, we will assume that rabbits don't need to eat.

 ### Specification